DevMountain/node-auth-afternoon/README.md

   * The success redirect should equal `'/students'`
     * We'll create this endpoint later.
   * The failure redirect should equal `'/login'`.
-  * The connection should be forced to use `'GitHub'`.
+  * The connection should be forced to use `'gitHub'`.
     * Hint: You can force passport's connection by using a `connection` property.
 The value of this property comes from the connection name on your Auth0 account.

 <details>